Customer Incentives Lead to Customer Satisfaction

 The following are typical motivators that various companies offer in an effort to gain new customers and to get people to buy the organization’s products or services.
 As you will read, efforts to provide encouragement to customers often has the opposite impact.

-2 for 1 specials or buy one, get one free offers.
+2 for 1 special or buy one, get one free offer.
 If you have ever received mail or newspaper flyers offering these types of stimulants you know that they can potentially be ineffective.
 For example, buy one hamburger or meal and get a second one free.
 If you have someone with whom you can share the offer, then you may be motivated to buy.
 Unfortunately, this type of come-on is often useless to a single person or someone on a diet, since there is little incentive to buy.
-A more effective approach might be to offer this deal and also offer an option of buy only one meal at a reduced price.
+A more effective approach might be to offer this deal and also offer the option to buy only one meal at a reduced price.

 Buy 2, get 1 free.
 Many supermarkets offer this type of incentive.
 The challenge again is that people desiring to make bulk purchases may not be encouraged to take advantage of the offer.
 Especially, if the products are perishable food.